 Aims to provide long-term capital growth by investing in a diversified portfolio of Asian and Australasian securities.
-The Company aims to achieve growth in its net asset value in excess of the MSCI All Countries Asia Pacific Ex Japan Index, expressed in sterling.
+The Company aims to achieve growth in its net asset value in excess of the MSCI All Countries Asia Ex Japan Index, total return, in sterling terms.
 The Company may use bank borrowings.